aaronmedina-dev/cdk-nextjs-standalone-poc/README.md

 There are a few more that I have not tried like testing ISR for pages connected to DB, etc. I decided to use the simplest way to demonstrate/test a feature.

+I added all static resource in `public` folder.

 I used page router in this PoC, I know I should’ve used the app router 🤦‍♂️

 ## References